AaronLieb/MarchMadness/coding_challenges/day3/b/description.md

 # Day 3 - Leaving Lisbon Faster - Part B

-Monokai had a cloes call with the police and has decided to use a new strategy to help him avoid potential capture.
+Monokai had a close call with the police and has decided to use a new strategy to help him avoid potential capture.

 Monokai is again trying to leave Libson!
 Heres his new plan:

 1) He wants to get to his destination as fast as possible.
 2) He can't be in a city for more than 3 hours

 Monokai has collected a list of all upcoming flights.

-Hopefully this new strategy well will keep the authorities clueless!
+Hopefully this new strategy will keep the authorities clueless!

 ## Input
 The first two lines contain Monokai's `starting` and `ending` city.
 Of course,